Schneegans/Fly-Pie/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

-You may also check the output of Gnome Shell for any error messages related to Fly-Pie.
+You may also check the output of GNOME Shell for any error messages related to Fly-Pie.
 This can be done with the following terminal command:

 journalctl -f -o cat | grep -E 'flypie|'